 Many different predators have herring in their diet.
-However, young herring age groups are primarily eaten by cod, saithe and whiting, where whiting mainly predates on age 2-4-herring.
-The contribution of saithe and cod alone makes up for nearly 90% of the predation mortality from age 4 onwards.
-Predation mortality by cod has gone down in the period 1995-2010 while predation mortality has gone up for saithe.
-In the years 2008-2010 however total predation mortality has gone down rapidly.
-This trend or shift in predation mortality might imply a change in predator biomass or a diet shift.
+Young herring are primarily eaten by cod, saithe and whiting, where whiting mainly predates on age 2-4-herring.
+The contribution of saithe and cod alone was found to be responsible for nearly 90% of the predation mortality from age 4 onwards.
+Predation mortality by cod went down in the period 1995-2010 while predation mortality went up for saithe.
+In the years 2008-2010 however total predation mortality was seen to have gone down rapidly.

-Cod shows a nearly continuous decline in biomass while saithe has increased considerably over the years up to 2005 but has crashed in the most recent years.
-These trends in cod and saithe biomass are in agreement with the trends observed in the single species assessments.
-Herring mortality (ages 2 and older) has, according to the SMS keyruns, increased over the period 1991-2007 but seems to have reduced again in the more recent years.
-This trend is in close agreement with the development of the saithe stock, while the decline in the cod stock seems to have been compensated by the saithe increase over the years.
+Cod showed a nearly continuous decline in biomass while saithe increased considerably over the years up to 2005 but crashed in the most recent years.
+These trends in cod and saithe biomass were in agreement with the trends observed in the single species assessments.
+Herring mortality (ages 2 and older) had, according to the SMS 2011 keyrun, increased over the period 1991-2007 but seems to have reduced again in more recent years.
+This trend is in close agreement with the development of the saithe stock, while the decline in the cod stock seemed to have been compensated by the saithe increase over the years.